Old Westbury Gardens

 Westbury House was built after their first child Ben was born, in 1904.
 The grounds and roadways were built out at the same time, and the gardens of Westbury Garden were planted.

-Today, Old Westbury Gardens allows visitors tours of the mansion, formal gardens, school visits, kid’s programs, events, family outings, museum exhibits, classical and pop concerts, lectures, and workshops, Scottish Games, botanical arts and gardening classes, and Master Gardener and Educator-led talks and tours on topics related to gardening and gardening.
+Today, Old Westbury Gardens on Long Island allows visitors tours of around the mansion, formal gardens, school visits, kid’s programs, events, family outings, museum exhibits, classical and pop concerts, lectures, workshops, and garden classes.

 The property is made up of: